-Attention is paid to the full range of technical options available to contemporary artists, and an understanding of the strengths and drawbacks of both "low-tech" and "high-tech."
-Within that context, students may utilize practices such as analog electronics, single-channel or installation video, web-based work, digital sound manipulation, image processing, interactive artworks, hypertext, simulation, and installation, and may explore their integration with more traditional art forms, including dance, performance, music, sculpture, photography, and painting.
+The art concentration focuses on conceptual, critical, and aesthetic explorations in artistic production, supported by the study of the history, criticism, and theory of these disciplines.
+Attention is paid to the full range of technical options available to contemporary artists, and an understanding of the strengths and drawbacks of both “low-tech” and “high-tech.”
+Within that context, students may utilize practices such as analog electronics, single-channel or installation video, web-based work, digital sound manipulation, image processing, interactive artworks, and installation, and may explore their integration with more traditional art forms, including dance, performance, music, sculpture, photography, and painting.

 Mills College’s innovative Bachelor’s-to-Master’s Accelerated Degree Programs allow you to earn a master’s degree in one additional year of study.
 Combining a master’s degree with a liberal arts undergraduate education prepares you for career success and increased options upon graduation.
 Mills students in this major should consider one of these options: